Spa Business Plan Template & Example

 Success Factors

-[Company Name] is uniquely qualified to succeed due to the following reasons:
+[Spa Name] is uniquely qualified to succeed due to the following reasons:

-• The Company will fill a specific market niche in the growing community we are entering.
+• The spa will fill a specific market niche in the growing community we are entering.
 In addition, we have surveyed the local population and received extremely positive feedback saying that they explicitly want to frequent our business when launched.

 • Our location is in a high-volume area with easy access from multiple residential and commercial district zones.